khlkarim/mariem/README.md

 Motivation
 What is mariem?
 And why am i calling it a language?
-To answer this question, i think we first need to answer a deeper one first: Why did i even make it in the first place?
+To answer that, i think we first need to answer a deeper one first: Why did i even make it in the first place?

 Well, have you ever tried using FlStudio?
 Its a music production tool, more specifically a Digital Audio Interface (DAW), that lets you produce, mix, and master music.